Greginkansas/-openhab-openhab1wiki/CalDAV.md

 `caldavPersonal="calendar:'common' type:'EVENT' eventNr:'1' value:'START' filter-category:'Müllabholung'"`
 * item config showing the next event in which we are sending a heat event to the bathroom :
 `DateTime bathroom_NextEventDate "bathriil next evt. [%1$tT, %1$td.%1$tm.%1$tY]" <calendar> { caldavPersonal="calendar:chauffagecmd type:UPCOMING eventNr:1 value:'START' filter-category-any:'bathroom,wholefloor'"}`
-==> if you have one event at 8pm with 1 category "bathroom" (setting heater on), and another event at 9pm with category "wholefloor" (setting heaterS on), then this item will match both events.
+==> if you have one event at 8pm with 1 category "bathroom" (setting heater on), and another event at 9pm with category "wholefloor" (setting heaters on), then this item will match both events.

 ## Description of type
 * UPCOMING: the next upcoming events, not the active ones